Kizumonogatari: Box office and sales

-The second film, Nekketsu grossed ¥196 million on its opening weekend in Japan and was eighth placed by number of admissions, with 148,200.
-The film grossed US$3,442,498 overall in Japan box office.
-On November 22, ODEX announced that it will screen the second film in Singapore from November 25, to November 27.
-The Blu-ray Disc edition sold 30,670 in its first week, placing again first in the chart, with DVD selling over 2,000.
-The third film, Reiketsu was ninth placed on its opening weekend, grossing ¥86.7 million (US$746,000).
+The second film, Nekketsu, grossed ¥196 million on its opening weekend in Japan and was eighth placed by number of admissions, with 148,200.
+The film grossed US$3,442,498 overall at the Japanese box office.
+On November 22, ODEX announced that it would screen the second film in Singapore from November 25 to November 27.
+The Blu-ray Disc edition sold 30,670 in its first week, placing again first in the chart, with DVDs selling over 2,000.
+The third film, Reiketsu, placed ninth on its opening weekend, grossing ¥86.7 million (US$746,000).
 It earned ¥170,000,000 in 4 days.

 Critical reception

 Nick Creamer of Anime News Network gave the first film an overall grade of A−, saying that the film "might be the first third of a masterpiece.
 It is already a breathtaking experience.
-Incredible personality and creativity, strong mix of art and sound design make it a profoundly visceral experience".
+Incredible personality and creativity, strong mix of art and sound design make it a profoundly visceral experience."
 He also gave the second film an "A" grade, praising its story, animation, and sound design.
-He noted that the film's sexuality seemed to "trip into indulgent excess" at times, he ended the review by stating "It's ugly, incomplete, and ostentatiously beautiful.
+He noted that the film's sexuality seemed to "trip into indulgent excess" at times.
+He ended the review by stating, "It's ugly, incomplete, and ostentatiously beautiful.
 It is one of a kind.
-Tells a thrilling and deeply personal story, bringing its characters' pain and pleasure to life through unparalleled animation and sound design".
+Tells a thrilling and deeply personal story, bringing its characters' pain and pleasure to life through unparalleled animation and sound design."

 The first film was the runner-up in the "Best Picture (film)" category at the 2016 Newtype Anime Awards.